 Why Life is Better When You Enjoy the Simple Things

 Now and then, I like to splurge.
 I savor every bit of a filet mignon dinner.
 I enjoy live theater.
-It's wonderful to stay at Glendeven Inn on the Mendocino coast.
+It's wonderful to stay at a cozy inn on the Mendocino coast.

 But my tastes are actually very simple.
 I could probably live on sourdough bread, cheddar cheese, fresh seasonal fruit, and minestrone soup.
-My Starbucks order is a tall latte.
+My Starbucks order is a tall latte with one pump of vanilla.
 My favorite outfit is black or dark wash jeans and a jewel-colored, three-quarter sleeve tee shirt.
 I love library books, crossword puzzles, and the classical music station.
 Give me a drizzly day and a wooded path and I'm in seventh heaven.

 redwoods near Mendocino, CA